 Preservation Gloss Finish Coverage: Approximately 1,000 sq. feet per gallon.

-Do not allow to freeze.
+Protect from Freezing!
 This finish IS NOT FREEZE-THAW STABLE!